 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to sertraline, or if you are also using pimozide (Orap®).
-You should not use this medicine if you have used an MAO inhibitor (MAOI) such as isocarboxazid (Marplan®), phenelzine (Nardil®), selegiline (Eldepryl®), tranylcypromine (Parnate®) within the past 14 days.
-Do not use the liquid form of sertraline if you are also using disulfiram (Antabuse®).
+Do not use this medicine if you have had an allergic reaction to sertraline, or if you are also using pimozide (Orap®).
+Do not use this medicine and an MAO inhibitor (MAOI) such as Eldepryl®, Marplan®, Nardil®, Parnate®, or linezolid (Zyvox®) within 14 days of each other.
+Do not use the oral liquid form of sertraline if you are also using disulfiram (Antabuse®).

 How to Use This Medicine